9th May 2026: The Track is Officially Open!

 March 20, 2026: TRU7 shared this amazing video progress update - the best glimpse yet of how the track will look when finished:

 March 11, 2026: A flying visit to Millennium Field to see CK Contractors' exceptional progress!
-Truly humbling to see this project coming together - creating an inviting new space for the local community to enjoy.

 About the Pump Track